kartverket/argokit/README.md

 <img src="logo.png" alt="ArgoKit Logo" width="300px" />
 </p>

-ArgoKit is a set of reusable manifests and jsonnet templates that makes it easier to deploy ArgoCD applications on SKIP.
+ArgoKit is a set of reusable jsonnet templates that makes it easier to deploy ArgoCD applications on SKIP.
 It is a work in progress and will be updated as we learn more about how to best deploy with ArgoCD on SKIP.
 If you have any questions, please reach out to the #gen-argocd channel in Slack.

 ## Installation